wuhongyi/PKUCAENDAQ/README.md

 This program supports the CAEN digital 2.0 data acquisition modules (x27xx), currently including 2745/2740/2730.
 It supports the mixed use of firmware for different modules such as PHA/PSD/ZLE/DAW/SCOPE/OPEN.
 The implementation of universal external logic requires the V2495/DT5495 modules.

-**The current version is undergoing rapid iteration and GUI Qt will remain valid until Dec.
-25, 2025.
+**The current version is undergoing rapid iteration and GUI Qt will remain valid until Jan.
+13, 2026.
 It is recommended that everyone download the latest version in a timely manner.
 If you need the GUI source code, please contact Hongyi Wu(wuhongyi@qq.com / wuhongyi@pku.edu.cn).**

 ## Version

-- **GUI Qt: version 2025.05.27**
+- **GUI Qt: version 2025.06.13**
 - **DecodeAndSortAll: version 2025.06.02**
 - **EventBuilder: version 2025.06.02**
 - **DataAnalysis: version 2025.06.02**